 B) E-application is made online and other information and instruction available at the website – always updated in the relevant Admission process.

 3. Is there an entrance examination to IB?

 Yes.
 We offer long distance exam, which means that the students do not have to come to Prague to write the exam.
-It consists of an essay in English on a given economic topic – 2200 words (it comprises generally the level of the bachelor study at the University of Economics, Prague) and evaluation of the assessment of aptitude for study – more details here.
+It consists of an essay in English on a given economic topic – 2200 words (it comprises generally the level of the bachelor study at the Prague University of Economics and Business) and evaluation of the assessment of aptitude for study – more details here.

 4. What topics can I expect for the entrance exam essay?

 The topic for the essay will be based on economic issues, such as presumption for economic globalization and its positive and negative impacts, the role of international organizations involved in economic globalization, governance of international trade and its rules, foreign direct investment and its impacts on the economies of developed and developing countries, the position of developing countries in the world economy, newly emerging problems in economic relations between and among countries, trade, investment and business relations among countries, what can influence international business in global economic environment, new emerged political issues and their impact on business, etc. Applicants are encouraged to use examples from their country in order to illustrate the conclusions of the essay.

 5. Is there any administration fee?

 Yes, EUR 50 must be paid by the date of the application deadline.
 50 EUR is equal to 1300 CZK – amount in the Czech crowns calculated according to the Czech National Bank rate to the date of the application opening).
 The payment must be made according to the instructions received automatically via email upon registering an e-Application.